skimask1690/Remcos-Extractor/README.md

 ---

 ## 🔹 References
-The configuration field offsets and descriptions are based on the analysis in
+The configuration field indexes and descriptions are based on the analysis in
 ➡️ [Elastic Security Labs – Dissecting Remcos RAT (Part Three)](https://www.elastic.co/security-labs/dissecting-remcos-rat-part-three)

 ---

 ## ⚠️ Disclaimer
 This tool is provided for educational and research purposes only.
 The author is not responsible for any misuse.